Gravity (Korean company): Legal Issues

 Gravity faced litigation in 2006 when two US based hedge funds complained that majority shareholders and officers had violated their fiduciary obligations.
 In 2007, Gravity agreed to settle for $10 million, but continued to deny any wrongdoing.

 Titles

 The following are games that have been published and/or are currently being developed by Gravity.

-Ragnarok Oddysey
+Ragnarok Odyssey

-Ragnarok Odyssey was developed by Game Arts and released in February, 2012 for Playstation Vita.
+Ragnarok Odyssey was developed by Game Arts and released in February, 2012 for PlayStation Vita.

 Requiem: Bloodymare

 Requiem: Bloodymare (레퀴엠 온라인) is a massively multiplayer online role-playing game created by Gravity.
 It was released in South Korea on 31 August 2007 for Microsoft Windows.

 Ice Age Online

 On 14 January 2008, the company announced an exclusive seven-year deal with 20th Century Fox licensing and merchandising to develop and publish "Ice Age Online", an online game based on Fox's Ice Age motion picture franchise, but development was halted in 2009.